-With COVID-19 vaccine distribution underway around the world and many countries slated to reopen their borders soon, travelers anxious to hit the road again finally have reason to hope.
-U.S. domestic travel is expected to pick up in late summer, coinciding with the Biden administration’s timeline to complete vaccine distribution nationwide.
-And hope is on the horizon for travelers in the UK, too.
-Stay-at-home orders are expected to lift in April and the UK might be open to international travel some time in May.
+With COVID-19 vaccine distribution underway around the world and many countries reopening their borders, travelers anxious to hit the road again finally have reason to hope.
+Although the Delta variant has many anxious about travel setbacks, domestic travel is expected to continue to pick up.
 But when we finally do pack our bags, what will travel post-pandemic look like?

 As countries cautiously reopen, travelers face new rules and requirements for entry.
 With all these new changes and regulations you may be asking, ‘is travel insurance required?’
 Well, many countries already require travel insurance.
 If the trend continues, insurance will soon be a staple for global travels, right up there with passports and currency.

-Travel insurance helps defray costs associated with injuries and other illnesses that occur during your trip, and this includes COVID-19-related medical events, like required quarantine, screening, and hospitalizations.
+Travel insurance helps defray costs associated with injuries and other illnesses that occur during your trip, and this includes Covid-related medical events, like required quarantine, screening, and hospitalizations.

-A Vaccine passport, also known as a COVID-19 Immunity passport, may be required for international travel.
-This would provide border entry officials with digital proof that a traveler has received the COVID-19 vaccination.
+A vaccine passport, also known as a COVID-19 Immunity passport, may be required for international travel.
+This is already required in the EU, but hasn’t been approved for worldwide use yet.
+This would provide border entry officials with digital proof that a traveler has received the Covid vaccination.

-While the U.S., the UK and the European Union are all considering some type of digital verification of immunization, it’s far from a done deal.
+While the U.S. and the UK are all considering some type of digital verification of immunization, it’s far from a done deal.
 Proponents say that a certification system could help revitalize tourism and the economy more rapidly.
 But the possibility of digital immunity passports raise particular concerns for rights advocates that argue the requirement will leave travelers from countries with limited access to the vaccines behind.

-It’s time for U.S. travelers in the landlock Midwest to start ‘California Dreamin’.
-Travel industry experts predict that domestic travel will experience a late summer surge in 2021.
-Traveling within the borders of your home country drastically reduces the threat of health concerns like COVID-19 and doesn’t require the stiff safety and security measures of international travel.
+It’s time for U.S. travelers in the landlocked Midwest to start ‘California Dreamin’.
+Travel industry experts predict that domestic travel will be the popular choice amidst 2021 travels.
+Traveling within the borders of your home country drastically reduces the threat of health concerns like Covid and doesn’t require the stiff safety and security measures of international travel.
 But restrictions can vary city-by-city so be sure to keep up to date with the latest from your home city and your destination.

 Though domestic travelers should be covered by medical insurance purchased in their country, there may be rare exceptions.
 States, for instance, may not accept insurance from certain carriers.
 Be sure you know what your insurance covers for before you leave on your trip.
 Buying trip insurance, which can cover things like lost baggage and certain prepaid expenses due to trip delays or changes, is a smart option even when traveling domestically.